alexandroskonios/Clustering-Load-Balancing/README.md

 ### Creating the compute nodes

-To create the first node of the two compute nodes of the cluster you need to import the _Debian Server_ appliance, then double click on the name tab and name it as **Cluster node1**.
-Then, tick the reinitialise box and click the _Import_ button to complete the process.
+To create the first node of the two compute nodes of the cluster follow the same way as for the **master** node but this time import the _Debian Server_ appliance instead of the _Debian Desktop_ one.
+Now, double click on the name tab, name the new server as **Cluster node1**, tick the reinitialise MAC address box and click the _Import_ button to complete the process.

 <img src = "images/Importing Debian Server.png" width = "500" height = "350">